-- Most municipal bonds (Both intermediate-term and long-term muni bonds have had big rallies with the Fed entering the market, rewarding those who followed our buy recommendation earlier.
+- European banks (Moving to dislike status due to a second round of lock-downs in many key eurozone countries; additionally, negative interest rates in Europe are very hard on bank profitability.) - Most municipal bonds (Both intermediate-term and long-term muni bonds have had big rallies with the Fed entering the market, rewarding those who followed our buy recommendation earlier.
 We are now moving munis to dislike due to our longer-term inflation concerns and also as a result of the present paltry yields.) - US dollar (The recent snap-back in the greenback provides an opportunity to shift into other currencies or enter hedge positions against the dollar.
-Its long-term outlook appears very challenging and it remains materially overvalued.) - Many semi-conductor tech stocks (Despite the recent pull-back we generally find this sector unattractive with some notable exceptions; however, even in these cases we typically acquired them far lower than they trade today.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.)
+Its long-term outlook appears very challenging and it remains materially overvalued.) - Many semi-conductor tech stocks (Despite the recent pull-back we generally find this sector unattractive with some notable exceptions; however, even in these cases we typically acquired them far lower than they trade today.) - Mid-cap growth

-• Lower-rated junk bonds
+- Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds

 DISCLOSURE: This material has been prepared or is distributed solely for informational purposes only and is not a solicitation or an offer to buy any security or instrument or to participate in any trading strategy.
 Any opinions, recommendations, and assumptions included in this presentation are based upon current market conditions, reflect our judgment as of the date of this presentation, and are subject to change.
 Past performance is no guarantee of future results.
 All investments involve risk including the loss of principal.
 All material presented is compiled from sources believed to be reliable, but accuracy cannot be guaranteed and Evergreen makes no representation as to its accuracy or completeness.
 Securities highlighted or discussed in this communication are mentioned for illustrative purposes only and are not a recommendation for these securities.
-Evergreen actively manages client portfolios at any given time.
+Evergreen actively manages client portfolios and securities discussed in this communication may or may not be held in such portfolios at any given time.